 Domestic offenses are not always about physical abuse.
 If you have been charged with stalking in Arizona, you may be facing severe penalties.
-Contact AZ Defenders as soon as possible and schedule a consultation with one of our Phoenix stalking defense lawyers to discuss your legal options.
+Contact a skilled Phoenix stalking attorney at AZ Defenders as soon as possible and schedule a consultation with one of our lawyers to discuss your legal options.

-Stalking are forms of domestic violence.
+Stalking is a form of domestic violence.
 Each offense is addressed individually under Arizona Revised Statutes (ARS).
 It may be charged as a misdemeanor or a felony, depending on the facts in the case.

 First-offense stalking may be charged as a class five felony when it causes fear of safety, or a class three felony when it causes fear of death.
 Penalties for class five felony stalking may include probation, jail time, or a prison sentence if there are any prior felony convictions.
 Class three felony stalking is punishable by probation and up to one year in jail, or a prison term of two to eight and three-quarter years, or longer with prior felony convictions.